 From a policy perspective, the AQLI illustrates how air pollution policies can increase life expectancy if pollution levels are reduced to the World Health Organization’s (WHO) safe guideline, to existing national air quality standards, or to user-selected levels.
 This information can help inform local communities and policymakers about the benefits of air pollution policies in very concrete terms.

 “The more we study air pollution, the more we realize the dangers it poses even at low levels.
 And it hits the young, the elderly and the marginalized the hardest.
 That’s why the AQLI tool is important.
 It arms people with the information they need to get motivated, to speak up and to demand action from politicians, policymakers and business leaders so we can all have the chance to breathe easier.”

 – Gina McCarthy, Former Administrator, U.S. EPA

 Since its launch in November 2018, the AQLI has been used by more than 80,000 visitors from 188 countries.
-Fully available in two languages—English and Mandarin—and with country-specific analyses of top polluters available in five languages, the AQLI is having an impact around the world.
+Fully available in three languages—English, Mandarin and Hindi—and with country-specific analyses of top polluters available in five languages, the AQLI is having an impact around the world.